dufengtong/visual-invariance-analysis/README.md

 CNN representations show a progressive structuring across layers in all three models, with increasingly clear category block structure from early to late layers.

+All three CNNs start with near-uniform high correlation in early layers, and develop progressively more distinct category blocks in deeper layers.
+VGG16 shows notably faster decorrelation in early layers compared to AlexNet and ResNet50.

+The stronger intermediate decorrelation in VGG16 may be related to its greater depth and the absence of skip connections, which forces each layer to carry more of the abstract information.
+ResNet50's skip connections may smooth this process across layers.

+For **AlexNet**, we extracted feature maps after each convolutional stage (post-ReLU and post-pooling when applicable).
+Specifically:

+1. Conv1 + ReLU + MaxPool
+2. Conv2 + ReLU + MaxPool
+3. Conv3 + ReLU
+4. Conv4 + ReLU
+5. Conv5 + ReLU + MaxPool

 <p align="center">
   <img src="figures/alexnet_corr_matrix.png" width="70%">
 </p>

+For **VGG16**, we extracted the output of the **last convolutional layer within each block**, after ReLU activation and before the classifier.
+Specifically:

+1. Block1: after Conv1_2
+2. Block2: after Conv2_2
+3. Block3: after Conv3_3
+4. Block4: after Conv4_3
+5. Block5: after Conv5_3

 <p align="center">
   <img src="figures/vgg_corr_matrix.png" width="70%">
 </p>

+For **ResNet50**, we extracted:

+1. The output after the initial convolution + maxpool

+and the output of the **last residual block in each stage**:

+  2. model Layer1
+  3. model Layer2
+  4. model Layer3
+  5. model Layer4

 <p align="center">
   <img src="figures/resnet_corr_matrix.png" width="70%">
 </p>

-All three CNNs start with near-uniform high correlation in early layers, and develop progressively more distinct category blocks in deeper layers.
-VGG16 shows notably faster decorrelation in early layers compared to AlexNet and ResNet50.

-The stronger intermediate decorrelation in VGG16 may be related to its greater depth and the absence of skip connections, which forces each layer to carry more of the abstract information.
-ResNet50's skip connections may smooth this process across layers.

 ---